 RENEWAL

-This MOU will be automatically renewed for subsequent years unless terminated by an individual agency as indicated in Section III, G. Termination.
+This MOU will be automatically renewed for subsequent one (1) year periods unless terminated by an individual agency as indicated in Section III, G. Termination.

 MISCELLANEOUS

 This MOU shall be construed and governed by the laws of the State of Wisconsin.
 In the event of any dispute arising from this MOU, the parties agree to submit to the exclusive jurisdiction of the Circuit Court for Dane County, Wisconsin, or the federal court sitting in Madison, Wisconsin.

+AMENDMENT

+No amendment of this Contract shall be binding unless in writing and signed by all of the parties.

+COMPLIANCE WITH LAWS

+The parties agree to comply with all applicable Federal, State and local codes, regulations, standards, ordinances, and other laws.

+NO CONSTRUCTION AGAINST EITHER PARTY.

+This agreement is the product of negotiations between the parties and was either reached with the advice of legal counsel or the opportunity to obtain legal counsel, and shall not be construed against either party.

+MULTIPLE ORIGINALS

+This contract may be executed in multiple originals, each of which together shall constitute a single agreement.

+CAPTIONS

+The parties agree that in this contract, captions are used for convenience only and shall not be used in interpreting or construing this contract.

+ELECTRONIC SIGNING

+It is agreed by the parties that either party or both may, by email, provide the other party with a copy of this contract, in PDF form or otherwise, showing the signatures of, or on behalf of the sending party, with such signatures being as binding as original signatures, regardless of whether the other party signs in the same fashion, or by using original ink signatures.
+For the purposes of this section, “signatures” may be original written signatures, photocopies of signatures, or signatures added to a contract or through the addition by a signing party of a typed or electronically added signature.

-In Witness Whereof, the parties have, through dually authorized representatives entered into this MOU.
+In Witness whereof, the parties have, through dually authorized representatives entered into this MOU.
 The parties having read and understand the foregoing terms of the MOU do by their respective signatures dated below hereby agree to the terms thereof.

 WISCONSIN DEPARTMENT OF CORRECTIONS